Frequently Asked Questions

 Equally, for those children who need a quiet, highly structured and scheduled learning environment, the Specialist Resource Base is a self-contained provision.

-Where is being built?
+Where is it being built?

 The proposed Specialist Resource Base will be located in the gym building in the playground.
 The gym will be modified to create two classrooms, toilets, a shared teaching space and a small entrance hall.
 It is a self-contained facility, sharing the outside amenities with the rest of the school.